 Here’s a little more on aspiration pneumonia in dogs:

-Preventing Aspiration Pneumonia
+Preventing Aspiration Pneumonia in Dogs

-So how can you reduce your dog’s risk of developing aspiration pneumonia?
+So, how can you reduce your dog’s risk of developing aspiration pneumonia?

 - Slow up their eating using puzzle or slow feeders.